 My primary goal of this post was to connect readers to a nice collection of Denver Post articles published this past week discussing heroin addiction and street life.
 These articles follow a young woman over many months in Denver as she struggles with poverty, homelessness, and heroin addiction.
 The articles in question are the following:

 These articles are comprehensive and fully illustrate the inherent suffering experienced in the addiction cycle.
 They discuss some of the components of ‘harm reduction’ which is one of the most effective modes of substance abuse treatment.
-Harm reduction involves treatment to alleviate the suffering and ‘harm’ of drug addiction, not necessarily decrease the consumption of the drug itself.
+Harm reduction involves treatment to alleviate the suffering and ‘harm’ of drug addiction, not necessarily decrease the consumption of the drug itself but here is where a drug addiction clinic can help.
 Examples of this form of treatment include needle exchanges to prevent infectious disease transmission and methadone or Suboxone replacement therapy to alleviate the cycle of using, withdrawing, pawning/stealing, and eventually, incarceration.

 One limitation of these articles is that they do not discuss the need for structure and accountability effectively.
 They refer to methadone programs in a somewhat poor light, discounting the importance of regular clinical point-of-contact and resources.
 At the Denver Health substance abuse clinic, with director Carol Traut quoted in the articles, multiple services are provided for patients including group and individual therapy, housing connections, and primary care medicine.
 This structured service is necessary for patients to replace not only the actual drug, but all of the choices, patterns, and relationships present within the addiction cycle.